 10. Sala VIP PREMIUM Lounge, TERMINAL 4 floor 0, arrivals hall

-Sala VIP PREMIUM Lounge, open 7 am to 23:00 pm, offers VIP services including check-in and fast track, Premium parking, baggage check-in, escorting to the plane on the runway, private security checkpoint, and baggage reclaim.
-It also has catering, press, and books, meeting rooms, relaxation lounge, and showers.
-This lounge must be booked in advance and paid for with a credit card or by bank transfer.
+Sala VIP PREMIUM Lounge, open 7:00 am – 11:00 pm, offers VIP services including check-in and fast track, Premium parking, baggage check-in, escorting to the plane on the runway, private security checkpoint, and baggage reclaim.
+It also has catering, press, books, meeting rooms, a relaxation lounge, and showers.
+This lounge must be booked in advance and paid for with a credit card or bank transfer.

 Note: Benefits offered correct at the time of writing but may be amended at discretion of the vendor.
 Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.